Please note, due to the closure of the Fellowship in 2025, the March 2024 Council meeting will be the final opportunity for new members to apply

 Who can join the Fellowship?

-Registered nurses and midwives who have obtained their qualification from any of the following:
+All nurses and midwives who have obtained their qualification from any of the following can apply:

 - The Nightingale Training School at St Thomas’ Hospital (later Health District)

 - The Nightingale and Guy’s College of Nursing and Midwifery

 - The Nightingale and Guy’s College of Health